Jim Rash

 James Rash (born July 15, 1971) is an American actor, comedian, and filmmaker.
-He portrayed the role of Dean Craig Pelton on the NBC sitcom Community (2009–2015), for which he was nominated for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series in 2012.
-In that same year, he won the Academy Award for Best Adapted Screenplay and received a Golden Globe nomination as one of the writers of The Descendants.
+He played Dean Craig Pelton on the NBC sitcom Community (2009–2015), for which he was nominated for the Critics' Choice Television Award for Best Supporting Actor in a Comedy Series in 2012.

+He co-wrote The Descendants (2011) alongside Alexander Payne and Nat Faxon for which they received the Academy Award, Independent Spirit Award and Writers Guild of America Award for Best Adapted Screenplay.
+They were also nominated for the BAFTA Award, Golden Globe Award, and Critics' Choice Movie Award.
+Rash has since, with Faxon, written and directed the comedy films The Way, Way Back (2013), and Downhill (2020).

 Early life

-Rash was born in Charlotte, North Carolina, on July 15, 1971.
+Rash grew up in Charlotte, North Carolina.
 Both he and his sister were adopted.
 He attended Charlotte Latin School.
 After graduating, he spent a post-graduate year at the Lawrenceville School in Lawrenceville, New Jersey.
-He was a member of The Groundlings, the improv comedy group based in Los Angeles.
+He was a member of The Groundlings, a Los Angeles–based improv comedy group.